coil-kt/coil/docs/upgrading_to_coil3.md

 # Upgrading to Coil 3.x

 !!!
 Note
-    Coil 3 is currently in alpha and its API and behaviour may change between releases.
-Coil 3 alphas are not guaranteed to be binary or source compatible with each other.
+    The doc is a work in progress and will be improved before the final Coil 3.0 release.

 Coil 3 is the next major version of Coil that supports [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) and includes performance and API improvements.
 This document provides a high-level overview of the main changes from Coil 2 to Coil 3 and highlights any breaking or important changes.
-It does not cover every binary incompatible change or small behaviour change.
+It does not cover every binary incompatible change or small behaviour changes.

 Using Coil 3 in a Compose Multiplatform project?
 Check out the [`samples`](https://github.com/coil-kt/coil/tree/3.x/samples/compose) repository for examples.

 ## Maven Coordinates and Package Name

-Coil's Maven coordinates were updated to `io.coil-kt.coil3` and its package name was updated to `coil3`.
+Coil's Maven coordinates were updated from `io.coil-kt` to `io.coil-kt.coil3` and its package name was updated from `coil` to `coil3`.
 This allows Coil 3 to run side by side with Coil 2 without binary compatibility issues.
-For example, `io.coil-kt:coil:2.7.0` is now `io.coil-kt.coil3:coil:3.0.0-alpha01`.
+For example, `io.coil-kt:coil:2.7.0` is now `io.coil-kt.coil3:coil:3.0.0`.

 The `coil-base` and `coil-compose-base` artifacts were renamed to `coil-core` and `coil-compose-core` respectively to align with the naming conventions used by Coroutines, Ktor, and AndroidX.

+## Default Changes

+Coil 3.0 has several import default changes:

+- Cache headers are no longer respected by default.
+See [here](network.md) for more info.
+- A file's last write timestamp is no longer added to its cache key by default.
+This is to avoid reading the disk on the main thread (even for a very short amount of time).
+This can be renabled with `ImageRequest.Builder.addLastModifiedToFileCacheKey` or `ImageLoader.Builder.addLastModifiedToFileCacheKey`.

+## Network Images

+`coil-core` no longer supports loading images from the network by default. [**You must** add a dependency on one of Coil's network artifacts.
+See here for more info.](network.md).
+This was changed so consumers could use different networking libraries or avoid a network dependency if their app doesn't need it.

 ## Multiplatform